piglovesyou/graphql-let/README.md

 }
 ```

-## Configuration options are mostly same as `codegen.yml`, except
+## Configuration options in .graphql-let.yml

-graphql-let passes most of the options to GraphQL code generator, so
+graphql-let passes most of the options to API of GraphQL code generator, so
 **`.graphql-let.yml` is mostly compatible with `codegen.yml`.
 However**, some of
 they are strictly controlled by graphql-let where you can't decide what to
 generate.

+Below, we'll explain the core difference of `.graphql-let.yml` and
+`codegen.yml` as **exceptions** and what we don't support right now as
+**limitaions**.

+### Exception: `documents` and `plugins` are required in .graphql-let.yml

+graphql-let will hook your source codes such as `.graphql` and `.tsx` and the
+`documents` field tells which files are considered to be handled.

+`plugins` field is also necessary to tell GraphQL code generator how to handle
+these soruces.

-### Exception: `generates`
+### Exception: `generates` shoudn't appear

-`generates` is strictly controlled under graphql-let.
-Rather, think graphql-let
+`generates` is strictly controlled under graphql-let since basically it decides
-as a tool to let you forget intermediate outputs and import/call GraphQL
+what to generate.
+Rather, think graphql-let as a tool to let you forget
-directly.
+intermediate outputs and let you import/call GraphQL directly.

-Therefore, we don't support output-file level configuration such as
+Related to that, currently we don't support output-file level configuration such
+as
 [Output-file level schema](https://graphql-code-generator.com/docs/getting-started/schema-field#output-file-level),
 [Output-file level documents](https://graphql-code-generator.com/docs/getting-started/documents-field#output-file-level)
 and
 [Output Level config](https://graphql-code-generator.com/docs/getting-started/config-field#output-level)
 right now.
-But this could be changed logically, so, please
+This is rather a limitaion and could be improved logically, so please
 [vote by issuing](https://github.com/piglovesyou/graphql-let/issues) if you'd
 like.